nodejs/promise-use-cases/meeting-discussion.md

   - Promises in recursive assimilation never resolve creating a confusing case for users.

  - Stack Traces:
-  - Stack trace missing when writing promise code and not using the inspector for example in Mocha [1] (use case #5)
+  - Stack trace missing when writing promise code and not using the inspector for example in Mocha (use case #5)
   - Async stack traces cannot be controlled by the user - can't log errors in production (use case #6);
   - Want to configure when to "break into debugger" or "take core dump" on rejections easily. (use case #7)

  - Unhandled Rejections:
-  - Our current heuristic can be problematic with async functions [2]
+  - Our current heuristic can be problematic with async functions (use case #8) [2]
   - No throw on GC yet (Reuben is working on it)
   - People don't trust automatic unhandled rejection detection and add `.catch(error => console.log('error'))`